install.packages("BiocManager")

 Transformations to Reduce Skewness

-df_scaled <- df_raw %>%
+df_scaled <- df_comb %>%

-select(where(is.integer)) %>%
+select(where(is.double)) %>%

 mutate(

-#days_to_death = log2(days_to_death + 1),
+days_to_death_or_last_follow_up = log2(days_to_death_or_last_follow_up + 1),

 percent_stromal_cells = log2(percent_stromal_cells + 1),

-percent_tumor_cells = percent_tumor_cells^3)
+percent_tumor_cells = percent_tumor_cells^3,

 Histogram Before and After Transformation